CS3219-AY2324S1/ay2324s1-course-assessment-g58/README.md

 ## Developer guide

 As of the last update of this README, only the user-service and question-service have been dockerized.
-A respective `Dockerfile` has been created within each of their folders.
+A `Dockerfile` has been created within each of their folders.
 This `Dockerfile` specifies the instructions in order to build the container, install the necessary node modules etc.

 To simplify the container building, a `docker-compose.yml` has been created in order to start both containers at once.
 This is achieved through running `docker compose build` and `docker compose up` to call both dockerfiles.